caikit/caikit-computer-vision/examples/runtime/README.md

 Cannot generate task rpc for <class 'caikit_computer_vision.data_model.tasks.ObjectDetectionTask'>: Conflicting value types for arg threshold: <class 'str'> != <class 'float'>
 ```

-and you won't have a `objectdetectiontaskrequest.proto` in the dumped protos.
+and you won't have a `ccv.objectdetectiontaskrequest.proto`/`objectdetectiontaskrequest.proto` in the dumped protos.

 #### Train Messages